nodestream-proj/nodestream/docs/docs/reference/value-providers.md

 ## `!variable`

 Provides the value of an extracted variable from the [Variables Interpretation](./interpretations.md#variables-interpretation).
-For instance, if you provided an variables interpretation block like so:
+For instance, if you provided a variables interpretation block like so:

 ```yaml
 interpretations: